 This is how you plan it out….

-Before staring the HCG Diet, you MUST have a plan established.
+Before starting the HCG Diet, you MUST have a plan established.
 This will help you reach your goals with the least amount of challenges possible.
 As one forum member pointed out in her tips: she spends a good amount of time planning, and makes each phase a game, seeing how many calories she can track, exploring new foods, ingredients and recipes, and even looking for new ways to shop healthy (hint: farmers markets!)

 A proper planning phase will not only help you reach your weight loss goals, but it will also help establish those quick-action responses when a challenge comes up AND prepare you for long term health results.
 Here's the preparation checklist: